 Identifying the Pain Points and Pressing Needs

 The main purpose of automation is not to replace human employees.
-Instead, these solutions are meant to help teams work more efficiently, empowering them to focus on elevating guest experience.
+Instead, these solutions are meant to help teams work more efficiently, empowering them to focus on elevating the guest experience.
 Mundane and repetitive tasks can be offloaded to machines so humans can focus on the more specialized and productive ones.
 Restaurant robotics could indeed be leveraged to replace repetitive tasks like delivering drink orders, running orders, and bussing tables.
 Automation could aid hospitality/restaurant staff in improving the most important part of their job – communicating with customers to ensure excellent experiences.
-Rather than being tied down by all of the running around, staff able to focus on their guests.
+Rather than being tied down by all of the running around, staff are able to focus on their guests.
 This leads to happier customers, higher tips, and, most importantly, greater employee retention.

 Therefore, considering the pressing needs of the restaurant and implementing advanced solutions to meet them, are the next crucial steps in implementing automation.

 It should not be difficult to figure out the pressing needs of a certain restaurant.
 There are often bottlenecks in operations and inefficient systems that have been in place for years, maybe even decades.

 Here are some crucial operations that may require some degree of innovation:

 - Cooking, chopping, steaming, seasoning, etc.

 - Serving customers

 - Total check-in and check-out time

 - And more.